baldengineer/bit-preserve/Apple/Apple IIe/readme.md

 # Apple IIe notes

-This is a directory for a KiCad project for the Apple IIe, currently in progress by [@rjhelms](https://github.com/rjhelms).
+This is a directory for a KiCad project for the Apple IIe.

+Schematics currently available:
+* Apple IIe (NTSC) schematic 050-0051-D - captured by [@rjhelms](https://github.com/rjhelms)

 ## Schematic sources